sdegutis/immaculatalibrary.com/app/data/movies/monsieur-vincent.md

 * Info at [IMDB](https://www.imdb.com/title/tt0039632/)

+### Overview

-**Overview**: Biopic of St. Vincent de Paul, of how he founded the Society of St. Vincent de Paul, and his motivations and reflections.
+Biopic of St. Vincent de Paul, of how he founded the Society of St. Vincent de Paul, and his motivations and reflections.

+### Review

-**Review**: Very good and inspiring.
+Very good and inspiring.
 Seems very accurate.

+### Caveats

-**Caveats**: A few brief scenes of gore near the middle may be too much for young children.
+A few brief scenes of gore near the middle may be too much for young children.
 Some mature themes.
 In French.